Lyft Sexual Assault Lawsuits

 Bellwether trials give both sides a chance to see how their arguments hold up before a jury.
 If Lyft were to lose early trials, the company could be motivated to negotiate a settlement for thousands of other cases instead of risking taking more of them to trial.

-While no Lyft cases have gone to trial yet, two Uber sexual assault lawsuits have.
-The first was won by Uber, but the company was ordered to pay $8.5 million in the second.
+While no Lyft cases have gone before a jury yet, three Uber sexual assault lawsuits have.
+The first was won by Uber, but the company was ordered to pay $8.5 million in the second and $5,000 in the third.

 While the Uber litigation is completely separate from the Lyft cases, those trials are still a strong example of how rideshare lawsuits may perform before a jury.